-- An executable in a normal partition is critical if the integrator in the configuration assigns to it access to control a critical hardware which can do DMA, there is no I/O MMU in place, and the hardware can write to arbitrary system memory, thus tampering with PikeOS.
+- An executable in a normal partition is critical if the integrator in the configuration assigns to it access to control a critical hardware which can do DMA, there is no I/O MMU in place, and the hardware can write to arbitrary system memory, thus tampering with the TOE.
 Another example is an executable that has sufficient control over a hardware device allowing the executable to tamper with the device's BIOS or non-volatile memory.
 We refer the reader to the TOE User Manuals for more details. - A non-privileged executable is an application in a normal partition that is not critical.
 Thus, a non-privileged executable can be an arbitrary executable, which can contain unintentional errors or be even malicious. - A privileged executable is either: A critical application in a normal partition, or any application in a system partition, or the PSP, or a kernel device driver, or a system extension.
-That is, a privileged executable has access to PikeOS API or to critical hardware that can bypass PikeOS partitioning.
-Therefore, a privileged executable must be non-evil, and the integrator must verify that it complies with the system design as well as that it will not interfere with PikeOS and the security policies defined in the VMIT.
+That is, a privileged executable has access to a TOE API or to critical hardware that can bypass TOE partitioning.
+Therefore, a privileged executable must be non-evil, and the integrator must verify that it complies with the system design as well as that it will not interfere with the TOE and the SSP.

-2.4.3.2 System Extension
+3.4.3.2 System Extension

-A system extension is a software component supplied and approved by the integrator and linked with the PikeOS Separation Kernel via the system extension API.
-A system extension can provide specific functionality to applications within partitions and is protected from non-privileged executables by access control and resource management enforced by the PikeOS Separation Kernel.
+A system extension is a software component supplied and approved by the integrator and linked with the TOE via the system extension API.
+A system extension can provide specific functionality to applications within partitions and is protected from non-privileged executables by access control and resource management enforced by the TOE.

-2.4.3.3 Kernel Device Driver
+3.4.3.3 Kernel Device Driver

-A kernel device driver is a software component supplied and approved by the integrator and linked with the PikeOS Separation Kernel via the kernel device driver API.
-A kernel device driver can provide specific functionality to applications within partitions and is protected from non-privileged executables by access control and resource management enforced by the PikeOS Separation Kernel.
+A kernel device driver is a software component supplied and approved by the integrator and linked with the TOE via the kernel device driver API.
+A kernel device driver can provide specific functionality to applications within partitions and is protected from non-privileged executables by access control and resource management enforced by the TOE.

-2.4.3.4 Platform Support Package (PSP)
+3.4.3.4 Platform Support Package (PSP)

 A platform support package (PSP) contains a set of drivers for specific hardware components and is supplied and approved by the integrator.
 A PSP uses the TSF's PSP API.
 In operational use, the product based on PikeOS always contains exactly one PSP.
-A PSP is protected from non-privileged executables by access control and resource management enforced by the PikeOS Separation Kernel.
+A PSP is protected from non-privileged executables by access control and resource management enforced by the TOE.

-2.4.3.5 Communication Object
+3.4.3.5 Communication Object